Roland B. Day: Career

 Day was a law trainee in the Office of the Attorney General in 1947, and was the first assistant district attorney for Dane County from 1949 to 1952.
 In 1954, Day managed the Wisconsin gubernatorial campaign of William Proxmire in the Democratic primary.
 His chief opponent in the primary was James Edward Doyle, whose campaign was managed by Patrick Lucey.
 Proxmire defeated Doyle in the primary but went on to defeat in the general election.

 In 1957, Proxmire won a special election to the United States Senate and named Day as his legal counsel in Washington, D.C.

 Upon returning to Madison, in 1958, Day resumed his law practice until 1974.
 During this period, he was chair of the Madison Public Housing Authority, which during his tenure built the first public housing units in Madison; served as special counsel to Governor John W. Reynolds in the 1964 reapportionment case before the Wisconsin Supreme Court, which became the first state court in the nation to reapportion legislative districts on the basis of one person, one vote.
 He also represented the mayor of Madison in a civil action challenging his right to go forward with the building of the Monona Terrace and served on the Board of Regents of the University of Wisconsin System from 1972 to 1974.

 Judicial service

 In 1974, while a partner in the law firm of Wheeler, Van Sickle, Day and Anderson, Day was appointed to the Wisconsin Supreme Court by his 1954 campaign rival, Patrick J. Lucey, who was now Governor of Wisconsin.
 He was elected in 1976 and was re-elected in 1986.
 He became the chief justice August 1, 1995, and retired a year later, at the end of his second term.
+Day was considered to be a member of the court's ideologically liberal wing.

 While on the Supreme Court, Day was a member of the Judicial Council and the Council of Criminal Justice.
 From 1986 to 1991, Day served as state chair of the Wisconsin Bicentennial Committee on the United States Constitution.
 His name appears on a Bicentennial commemorative plaque in the capitol rotunda, along with an original copy of the Wisconsin Constitution of 1848.
 Day was a member of the Supreme Court's Sesquicentennial Committee.